static-frame/static-frame/doc/source/articles/serialize.md

 ### File Size

-As shown below for 1e6 and 1e8 element DataFrames, uncompressed NPZ is generally equal in size on disk to uncompressed Feather.
-This size is almost always smaller than uncompressed Parquet.
-Compression provides modest file size reductions for Parquet and Feather.
+As shown below for 1e6 and 1e8 element DataFrames, uncompressed NPZ is generally equal in size on disk to uncompressed Feather and always smaller than uncompressed Parquet (sometimes smaller than compressed Parquet too).
+As expected, compression provides modest file-size reductions for Parquet and Feather compared to uncompressed formats.

 ![Size 1e6](serialize/perf-space-1e6.png "1e6 File Size")